DIG-Network/gun.rs/README.md

 ## Status

-This is a work-in-progress port of Gun.js to Rust.
-The core API is being implemented to match the JavaScript version as closely as possible.
+This is an **unofficial, experimental, vibe-coded port** of Gun.js to Rust.
+The core API is being implemented to match the JavaScript version as closely as possible, but this project is **not actively maintained** and should **not be used in production**.
+Use at your own risk, for testing purposes only.

 ### Networking